Tumo505/in-60-seconds/PITCHME.md

 ![IMAGE](https://miro.medium.com/max/2732/1*qwFrTMnFkcd3U9rFKwwacw.png)
 @snapend
 ---
-@snap[centre span-100 text-pink text-06]
+@snap[north-centre span-100 text-pink text-15]
 Basic Git Terminology & Commands
 @snapend
 @ul[list-spaced-bullets text-09]
 - ***git init***-creates an empty repo on your local drive
-- ***git status***-displays the state of the working directory and the staging area.
-It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+- ***git status***-displays the state of the working directory and the staging area. **It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.**
+- ***git add***-adds a change in the working directory to the staging area.**It tells Git that you want to include updates to a particular file in the next commit.**
 @ulend

 @snap[south span-100 text-gray text-08]